RobertL31/fuddly/docs/source/data_makers.rst

 Description:
   Walk through the provided data and for each visited node, iterates over the allowed values (with respect to the data model).
-Note: *no alteration* is performed by this disruptor.
+Note: *no alteration* is performed by this operator.

 Reference:
   :class:`fuddly.framework.generic_data_makers.sd_walk_data_model`